wtesler/Bitter-Suite/README.md

 -See mongo package for code related to our mongo database.

--Has dependencies on SimpleJson (https://code.google.com/p/json-simple/downloads/list), Jetty (included in libs).

--If Jetty complains about wanting slf4j logging, then add this dependency http://www.slf4j.org/download.html.

 Specification:

 <b>CoinbaseClient<b/> contains methods for interfacing with the Coinbase API Servers.
 It has two uses: